-To retreat, you must discard 1 Energy from your Active Pokémon for each 🚷 listed in its Retreat Cost.
-If no 🔹 are listed, it retreats for free.
+To retreat, you must discard 1 Energy from your Active Pokémon for each listed in its Retreat Cost.
+If no are listed, it retreats for free.
 Then, you switch that retreating Pokémon with a Pokémon from your Bench.
 Keep all damage counters and all attached cards with each Pokémon when they switch.
-Pokémon that are Asleep or Paralyzed cannot retreat.
+Asleep or Paralyzed Pokémon cannot retreat.